-Consulting fees increased as a result of an appointment of a new director (G - Related Party Transactions) and regulatory fees increased as a result of higher listing fees incurred on the OTCQX Best Market.
+Consulting fees increased as a result of an appointment of a new director (I - Related Party Transactions).
 Other overhead costs fluctuate as promotional and related initiatives are undertaken.

 Non-cash share-based payments expense fluctuates as stock options are granted and vest.
-Foreign exchange gains and losses fluctuate based on the US and Canadian dollar exchange rate and the extent of transactions and balances denominated in US dollars and Mexican Pesos.
+Foreign exchange gains and losses fluctuate based on the US and Canadian dollar exchange rate and the extent of transactions and balances denominated in US dollars.
 Other income recognized mainly relates to interest income earned on cash reserves.
-A non-cash gain on revaluation of investment in associate was realized as a result of the transaction with Electrum whereby the Company acquired an additional 60% indirect interest in the Cerro Las Minitas property.
+A non-cash gain / loss on settlement of debt and non-cash gain on revaluation of investment in associate were realized as a result of the transaction with Electrum whereby the Company acquired an additional 60% indirect interest in the Cerro Las Minitas property.